MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-calendar-objects/retrieve-a-calendar-definition.md

 :::tip

 Changesets are used in this workflow.
-For information on how to create and use changesets see [Changesets](/docs/common-workflows/modeling/changesets.md).
+For information on how to create and use changesets, see [Changesets](/docs/common-workflows/modeling/changesets.md).
 If you plan to use the response of GET /api/model/calendars to create a new calendar or update the custom calendar's definitions, it is recommended to associate all requests to one changeset.

 :::